 The Cuba Cruise Rush

-Cuba’s novelty is that it is a brand itself that contains the allure of reverse nostalgia.
-It’s forbiddeness is an attraction as powerful as the anticipation that it’s special qualities are disappearing.
+Cuba’s novelty is its emerging influence as a “country brand” that contains the special allure of reverse nostalgia.
+Its forbiddeness is an attraction as powerful as the anticipation that its special qualities are disappearing.

 The cruise industry is not lost to the powerful urge to travel there.